storm-fsv-cvut/smoderp2d-manual/user_guide/docs/index.md

 SMODERP2D model the minimum cell size should be 2 meters, with an optimum of 5 meters or more.

-#For instance, the DTM of the Nucice catchment, the example location, one of the
-#test areas, consists of over 125,000 cells at a 5-meter cell size.

 ![Digital elevation model with basemap](./img/dem_byk.png)